 Parental rights and responsibilities must be decided upon termination of a marriage for any children born issue of the marriage.

 When a court is required to make a custody determination, there are two possible outcomes: (1) legal custody to one parent, or (2) shared parenting (sometimes called joint custody, where both parents are the legal custodians without regard of who the child is with).

-Two aspects to parenting are decision making and parenting time.
+Two aspects of parenting are decision-making and parenting time.
 A party who retains legal custody of the child(ren) has the right to make all decisions regarding the child(ren)’s health and welfare.
-This includes deciding which school the child(ren) attend as well as what medical procedures are performed and by whom.
+This includes deciding which school the child(ren) attends as well as what medical procedures are performed and by whom.